Publishing

 For automated publishing in CI/CD pipelines, consider:

-# Example CI/CD publishing script (bash)
+# Example CI/CD publishing script with compliance

 export IPM_CLIENT_SECRET="your-client-secret"

-ipm publish --package myorg/my-package --version ${VERSION_NUMBER} --folder ./dist
+ipm publish --package myorg/my-package --version ${VERSION_NUMBER} --folder ./dist --summary-file ./compliance/publish-report.json

 Troubleshooting